 I have a two part video tutorial on how to make these beauties.
 I’m going to walk you through a picture tutorial for the mermaid dress and you can find the videos for more details at the bottom.

-- Dress templates (click here for the set of 8 or here for your freebie version)
+- Dress templates (click here for the set of 8 or find ONE freebie dress template just below!

 - Giant flower templates for the dress’ skirt (view all templates or check out the paper dress starter kit)